longkesh/hello-world/README.md

 # hello-world
-getting started with git guide this is my first project on git
+Getting started with git guide:
+This is my first project on git.